w3c/html-ruby/explainers/ruby-tts.md

 in which case only the annotation would be read.
 However:
-* this fails to take advantage of the fact that the relationship between the base and the label is already know, and requires an obnoxious amount of redundant markup, including an `id` on every ruby annotation.
+* this fails to take advantage of the fact that the relationship between the base and the label is already known, and requires an obnoxious amount of redundant markup, including an `id` on every ruby annotation.
 * This does not address the fact